jjvaz25/ga-curriculum/curriculum/lesson-plans/10-asynchronous-javascript-and-callbacks/README.md

 <a name = "frontend"></a>
 ## Node vs Frontend (10 mins)

+JavaScript programs started off pretty small — most of its usage in the early days was to do isolated scripting tasks, providing a bit of interactivity to your web pages where needed, so large scripts were generally not needed.
+Fast forward a few years and we now have complete applications being run in browsers with a lot of JavaScript, as well as JavaScript being used in other contexts (Node.js, for example).

-Keep in mind we just did all this through Node.
-We actually don't have access to modules on the Frontend (browsers).
-We would need a JavaScript library or framework that enable module usage (for example, CommonJS, RequireJS, and more recently Webpack and Babel).
+It has therefore made sense in recent years to start thinking about providing mechanisms for splitting JavaScript programs up into separate modules that can be imported when needed.
+Node.js has had this ability for a long time, and there are a number of JavaScript libraries and frameworks that enable module usage (for example, other CommonJS and AMD-based module systems like RequireJS, and more recently Webpack and Babel).
+[More on JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

 ## Frontend ES6 Modules